ChristianCasazza/getting-started-coding/README.md

 ## 5. Install Bun for JS and TS code

 [Bun](https://bun.sh/docs) is an extremely fast runtime and package manager that simplifies creating and managing JavaScript (JS) or TypeScript (TS) projects.
-We’ll install it first to ensure our Python environment is ready to go.
-It makes working with JS and TS code both faster and simpler.
+We’ll install it first to ensure our Js/TS environment is ready to go.
+Bun makes working with JS and TS code both faster and simpler.

 ### Install Bun

 In VSCode, at the top of the screen, you will see an option that says **Terminal**.
 Then, you should click the button, and then select **New Terminal**.
-Then, copy and paste the following commands to install uv.
+Then, copy and paste the following commands to install bun.
 You can double check they are the correct scripts by going to the official bun site.

 [Install Bun](https://bun.sh/docs/installation)